NickCorfmat/Monte-Carlo-Approximations/README.md

 BUILD

-To build, run 'make' or 'make all' on the terminal command line within the assignment 1 directory.
+To build, run 'make' or 'make all' on the terminal command line within the project directory.
 This creates a 'monte_carlo' executable file which can then be run.

 CLEAN

-Running 'make clean' will remove the 'monte_carlo' executable and the .io files from the assignment 1 directory.
+Running 'make clean' will remove the 'monte_carlo' executable and the .io files from the project directory.

 RUNNING

-Simply running './plot.sh' in the command line will output two PDFs of the described plots in the assignment 1 directory.
+Simply running './plot.sh' in the command line will output two PDFs of the described plots in project directory.

 ---------------------